ttu/securing-web-api/README.md

 3000: API
 ```

-When API has multiple instances, exposed ports do not work with current configuration.
+When API has multiple instances, exposed ports do not work with docker compose.

 ### Example Requests